dbmi-bgm/granite/README.md

-        whiteList    utility to whitelist and select a subset of variants from input VCF file based on specified annotations and positions cleanVCF     utility to clean INFO field of input VCF file toBig        utility that converts counts from bgzip and tabix indexed RCK format into BIG format.
+        whiteList    utility to whitelist and select a subset of variants from input VCF file based on specified annotations and positions cleanVCF     utility to clean INFO field of input VCF file geneList     utility to clean VEP annotations of input VCF file using a list of genes
+        toBig        utility that converts counts from bgzip and tabix indexed RCK format into BIG format.
 Positions are "called" by reads counts or allelic balance for single or multiple files (joint calls) in specified regions
         rckTar       utility to create a tar archive from bgzip and tabix indexed RCK files.
-Create an index file for the archive qcVCF        utility to create a report of different metrics calculated for input VCF file
+Creates an index file for the archive qcVCF        utility to create a report of different metrics calculated for input VCF file
         validateVCF  utility to calculate error models for input VCF file using